Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Force Distribution, Percolation and Jamming Transitions

 In this section we focus on the differences between $2$D and $3$D systems that undergo jamming and percolation transitions (described below) in terms of the distribution of forces and properties of the interaction networks.

 During compression and relaxation, particles come into contact and clusters randomly form and break.
 Since we include relaxation between compression steps, the compression protocol is quasi-static and we expect that the percolation and jamming transition occur at the same packing fraction~\cite{kovalcinova_percolation}.
 Note that both here and in~\cite{kovalcinova_percolation} a jamming transition is characterized by a rapid increase of average contact number.
 More specifically, jamming packing fraction, $\rho_{\rm J}$, is defined here as the point at which $Z (\rho)$ curve has an inflection point.
 We refer the reader to recent works that discuss in more detail current understanding of jamming in granular systems~\cite{sastry_nature16,luding_nature16}.
-Percolation transition is defined by $\rho = \rho_p$ at which a percolating cluster connecting at least two opposite walls of the domain forms.
-We indeed observe the formation of a stable percolating cluster (that does not disappear even after arbitrarily long relaxation) for any (and only when) $\rho > \rho_{\rm J}$, confirming that $\rho_p = \rho_J$.
-For the future reference, we note that for the systems that we consider the jamming occurs at $\rho_{\rm J}=0.842,~0.834$ for the $2$D non-linear and linear systems, respectively, and $\rho_{\rm J}=0.604$ for the $3$D system.
+Percolation transition is defined by $\rho = \rho_{\rm p}$ at which a percolating cluster connecting at least two opposite walls of the domain forms.
+We indeed observe the formation of a stable percolating cluster (that does not disappear even after arbitrarily long relaxation) for any (and only when) $\rho > \rho_{\rm J}$, confirming that $\rho_{\rm p} = \rho_{\rm J}$.
+Finding that $\rho_{\rm p} = \rho_{\rm J}$ also suggests that the relaxation protocol that we use is essentially quasi-static, so that the results are not influenced in any meaningful manner by the relaxation protocol, see~\cite{kovalcinova_percolation} for further discussion regarding this issue.
+For the future reference, we note that for the systems that we consider the jamming occurs at $\rho_{\rm J}=0.842,~0.834$ for the $2$D non-linear and linear systems, respectively, and $\rho_{\rm J}=0.57$ for the $3$D system {color{blue} (note that these numbers may be influenced by the system size)}.